ParksBra/home-automation-main/README.md

-# SmartBoi Main Repository
+# Home Server Automation

-Primary automation for rpi5
+Primary automation for my rpi5 home server, primarily used for home automation.
+Using Docker, Ansible, and Jenkins.

+Will eventually create a pi cluster and adapt this automation to suit that infrastructure architecture.